Ensemble nonequivalence and Bose-Einstein condensation in weighted networks: Conclusions

 We have considered two criteria for ensemble equivalence: the traditional and intuitive one based on the vanishing of the relative canonical fluctuations of the constraints in the thermodynamic limit~\cite{gibbs1902elementary} and the more recent and rigorous one based on the vanishing of the relative entropy density between microcanonical and canonical probability distributions (\emph{measure equivalence}) ~\cite{touchette2015equivalence}.
 While in the standard situation (i.e. under only one or a finite number of global constraints) the vanishing of the relative fluctuations implies measure equivalence, the relationship between the two criteria had not been investigated in presence of an extensive number of local constraints yet.
 Technically, while the relative fluctuations can be calculated exactly (as they are purely canonical quantities), the relative entropy requires in principle unfeasible microcanonical calculations but it can still be calculated asymptotically via a recently proposed saddle-point technique showing that its leading term is the logarithm of the determinant of the matrix of canonical covariances between the constraints.

 We found that, for all positive temperatures, the relative entropy is $O(n\ln n)$ while the canonical and microcanonical entropies are $O(n^2)$.
 These behaviours mimick the corresponding ones found for the binary configuration model in the dense regime~\cite{squartini2015breaking,garlaschelli2016ensemble,roccaverde2019breaking}.
-This result shows that, for all $T>0$ (including $T\to\infty$), the relative entropy is subleading with respect to the canonical and microcanonical entropies, but is still superextensive in the number of nodes $n$, which in all network models represents the number of units (physical size) of the system.
-Therefore we can conclude that, irrespective of BEC, at positive temperature ensemble equivalence is broken by the presence of an extensive number of local constraints, as in the binary configuration model (for which BEC cannot occur).
-So, as long as $T>0$, the condensation phase transition (occuring at some critical temperature $T_c>0$) appears to have no effect on ensemble equivalence.
+This result shows that, for all $T\!>\!0$ (including $T\!\to\!\infty$), the relative entropy is subleading with respect to the canonical and microcanonical entropies, but is still superextensive in the number of nodes $n$, which in all network models represents the number of units (physical size) of the system.
+In the zero-temperature limit, we found slower scalings for the canonical, microcanonical and relative entropies.
+This is due to the fact that, in both canonical and microcanonical ensembles, the peripheral nodes are asymptotically disconnected from all other nodes in each possible realization of the network.
+In this zero-temperature limit, the condensate effectively behaves as a lower-dimensional system, as commonly observed in the physics of BEC.
+Its entropy is the residual entropy resulting from the degeneracy of the ground state.
+The scaling of the relative entropy still indicates ensemble nonequivalence.
+We note that in the binary configuration model (which obeys Fermi-Dirac rather than Bose-Einstein statistics) the zero-temperature phase is one where the canonical and microcanonical ensembles are instead \emph{identical}, because in both ensembles the pairs of nodes below a certain `Fermi energy' (whose value coincides with the chemical potential) are surely connected, while those above it are surely disconnected~\cite{garlaschelli2013low}.
+Therefore we can conclude that, irrespective of BEC, at all temperatures ensemble equivalence is broken by the presence of an extensive number of local constraints, as in the binary configuration model (for which, however, BEC cannot occur).
+So the condensation phase transition (occuring at some critical temperature $T_c\!>\!0$) appears to have no effect on ensemble equivalence.